Welcome to the UMBC Cyber Dawgs’ homepage. We are a group of UMBC students who share a common interest in computer and network security.

 Our meetings vary in subject material week to week.
 If you have specific topics you would like to learn more about please email our club secretary.
 If you would like to present a talk or teach a new skill please email our club president.

-This spring we will focus on reverse engineering and exploitation.
+This fall we will go in depth in similar topics to past years, previous topics include reverse engineering and exploitation.
 See our calendar below for details.

 Along with our normal club meetings, we also provide great opportunities for individuals who are interested in learning about and participating in cyber related competitions.
-Here’s what we’re doing this semester:
+Here’s what we’re doing this year:

 Hosting a CTF (Capture the Flag) event at UMBC.
 It’ll be accessible to beginners, but entertaining for all.
 We did this last year, and we’re all looking forward to it.
-See details at the top of the page.
+Sign up here.

 Competing in the following competitions: